pragatikandel/pogotea/README.md

 # pogotea
 Hello there!
 I am a student.
-i want to try github.com
+i want to try github